konsumer/cyd-nomad/README.md

 ### Features:

+- should cost about $20, with shipping
 - (resistive) 320 x 240 LCD touchscreen. not great, but usable.
-- ESP32 (arduino, miicropython, circuitpython, good arduino support for reticulum)
+- ESP32 (arduino, micropython, circuitpython, good arduino support for reticulum)
 - bluetooth & wifi
-- sound: it has a speaker-jack (and a i2s chip on-board.)
-This would be cool for notifications, and maybe eventuially voice!
+- sound: it has a speaker-jack (and a i2s amp-chip on-board.)
+This would be cool for notifications, and maybe eventually voice!
+- SD card for storing notifcation sounds, downloaded files & messages, identity, etc
 - no battery, but could run off a standard old phone-battery
-- should cost about $20, with shipping
 - does not require any assembly, other than connecting the radio (5 wires, including power)

 ### Notes